iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/hugo-static-site-github-azure-devops.md

 ## Setting up Azure Pipelines to Build on New Commits

+### Adding the Hugo Extension

+If you don't already have the hugo extension installed to your Azure DevOps, you can do that [here](https://marketplace.visualstudio.com/items?itemName=giuliovdev.hugo-extension).
+Just click the "Get it free" button and go through the steps to install it.

 ### Connecting to GitHub

 The first thing we need to do, is set up a new Pipeline to build the static site.
 In the Azure DevOps project, we'll clink on "Pipelines", then the "New Pipeline" button.
 That will bring us to the "Connect" tab of the New Pipeline flow.